Robert Chandler, Janet Suzman

 Janet Suzman read from three of Grossman’s recently published short stories.

-Robert Chandler is the main English translator of Vasily Grossman and Andrey Platonov.
-He co-edited The Penguin Book of Russian Poetry, and his biography of Alexander Pushkin is published by Pushkin Press.
-He runs a monthly translation workshop at Pushkin House.
+Robert Chandler is the main English translator of both Vasily Grossman and Andrei Platonov.
+He has also compiled three anthologies for Penguin Classics: of Russian short stories, of Russian magic tales and, with Boris Dralyuk and Irina Mashinski, The Penguin Book of Russian Poetry.
+He is a co-translator of three volumes of memoirs and stories by Teffi.
+His short biography of Alexander Pushkin is published by Pushkin Press.
+He runs a monthly translation workshop at Pushkin House (Bloomsbury).

 Janet Suzman DBE was Shen Te / Shui Ta in an acclaimed production of Good Woman of Sechuan at The Royal Court in the 70’s, and then directed her own version of the play, re-named The Good Person of Sharkeville, at The Market Theatre Johannesburg as it is about survival in extreme urban poverty.
 She is presently directing Athol Fugard’s A Lesson from Aloes at The Finborough Theatre.
 She will be reading some of the poems, happy to re-acquaint herself with BB after such an interval.